Local stock market halts negative trend as investors earn N43bn

-With this, both the month-to-date and year-to-date performance was pegged at -1.31 per cent and 16.37 per cent from their previous close of -1.47 per cent and 16.18 per cent respectively.
+With this, both the month-to-date and year-to-date performances were pegged at -1.31 per cent and 16.37 per cent from their previous close of -1.47 per cent and 16.18 per cent, respectively.

 Bears’ camp maintained dominance over the market breadth with 22 counters in the losers’ chart pitted against 10 counters in the gainers’ chart.